Last Chance U: Season 2

 Netflix returned to Scooba to follow their 2016 season.
 Once again holding national championship aspirations, the team faced a major hurdle in that only 32 of their players were eligible for their opening game with Jones County Junior College due to suspensions related to the previous season's brawl.
 EMCC lost that game, 27–25, their first season-opening loss since 2010.
 The Lions would go on to win the rest of their games, but were left out of the national championship game when they finished the season ranked No. 3 in the polls.

 Ranking: NJCAA released prior to game.

 Season 3

 Despite being invited back to EMCC for a third season, producers decided to move the show to Independence Community College of Kansas.
 The new location is different in that ICC has historically had much lower expectations than EMCC; in 2016, it ended the season 5–4, its first winning season in ten years.
 The ICC Pirates had a very successful recruiting campaign for the 2017 season, landing many acclaimed players who began at NCAA Division I schools.

-Jeff Carpenter, the long-time Voice of the Indy Pirates delivers the back story of the team and the town of Independence, KS.

 Ranking: NJCAA released prior to game.